 If you're not sure what you should be paid, check this chart of state minimum wage laws for tipped workers.
 If there are no laws stipulating a minimum wage in the state where you work, the federal minimum wage is applicable.

 Calculating Total Hourly Earnings With Tip Credits

 The federal minimum tip wage is combined with a tip credit to reach the federal minimum wage.
-For example, the maximum tip credit is currently $5.12 per hour.
+For example, the maximum federal tip credit is currently $5.12 per hour.
 If you add the $5.12 per hour plus the minimum tipped wage of $2.13, you reach the federal minimum wage of $7.25 an hour.

 While the federal minimum wage is guaranteed, tipped workers receive some of this income from employers and some from tips.
 Workers always earn more if the tips received bring their earnings above the minimum wage.